WesleyKProfile/Automated-Port-Scan-Logger/README.md

     target = input("IPv4: ")
     nmap_operators = input("Nmap Operators: ")

-#Instantiates and utilizes an object of the 'PortScanner' class from the Nmap module.
+#Utilizes an object of the 'PortScanner' class from the Nmap module.
     nmap_scanner = nmap.PortScanner()
     nmap_scanner.scan(target, arguments=nmap_operators)

-#The try block attempts to open the file 'scan_results.txt' to count the occurrences of the word 'Operators' in each line, which is used to create numerical labels for entries.
+#The try block attempts to open the file 'scan_results.txt' to count the occurrences of the word 'Operators' in each line, which is
+#used to create numerical labels for entries.
     try:
         with open("scan_results.txt", "r") as file:
             total_scans = sum(1 for line in file if "Operators" in line)